Tsunamis In the House of Wholeness

 The mirror ball in the ballroom is still turning, flashing its beacon through the house.

-In its light, I see: Today’s tsunami is the oil spill in the Gulf of Mexico.
+In its light, I see: Today’s tsunami is the world burning, because we have set fire to our only home.
+It’s seabirds choking on oil spills in the Gulf of Mexico, in the North Sea, in once-pristine Alaskan waters.
 I’m not there, on those beaches, in those ocean currents, choking with the fish, drowning in oil with the sea-birds.
 I’m not there.

 But that seascape is in me.

-The Gulf, the pelicans, the dying fish live in the house of wholeness too.
+The Gulf, the ocean, the whales starving for lack of food in waters rendered too acid to support that which nourishes and feeds them and their babies, the pelicans, the dying fish — they all live in the house of wholeness too.

 This time, I’ve been given the gift of geography.
-This time, I sit here in my living room, feeling the salty breath of Nanoose Bay on my cheek through the open window.
+This time, I sit here in my study, feeling the salty breath of the Georgia Strait on my cheek through the open window.

-And my living room, Nanoose Bay, the ocean breeze on my face–these are in the house of wholeness too.
+And my study, the Strait, the ocean breeze on my face — these are in the house of wholeness too.

-Attuning to the Deva of the Bay of Mexico, I find myself in a great meeting room, where beings from many dimensions have gathered.
-There are Devas of healing here, and Devas of pelicans, seagulls, fishes and oceans.
-The Soul of Humanity strolls through the room, offering around a platter of food.
-It stops to hug a woman here, a fish-child there–to reassure the souls of those who are giving their love to heal and restore this wounded landscape, this bleeding, blackened sea.
+Attuning to the Deva of the oceans, I find myself in a great meeting room, where beings from many dimensions have gathered.
+There are Devas of healing here, and Devas of pelicans, seagulls, fishes and the elements.
+The Deva of Humanity strolls through the room, offering around a platter of food.
+It stops to embrace a woman here, a fish-child there — to reassure the souls of those who are giving their love to heal and restore this wounded landscape, this bleeding, blackened sea.

 So much of my life, I have felt helpless before the tsunamis of trauma, pain and suffering in this world.
 Growing up in India, and being named for the first city on earth to be destroyed by an atomic bomb, I absorbed the suffering of the world into the cells of my body when I was just a baby.